LMArena: How the Web’s Biggest LLM Leaderboard Works

 - Triangulate.
 Elo is human preference; cross-check the MT-Bench/MMLU panels shown next to rows.

 - Beware tiny gaps.
-A few points at the top are often noise—use battles on your prompts to decide.
+A few points at the top are often noise—use battles on your prompts to decide, and keep your grounding solid with IR basics (keyword vs semantic retrieval).

 Key takeaways (for production teams)